mrutkows/ow-kn-demo/api.md

 ### Hello Endpoint

 First we will create the `hello` endpoint.
-Note that all actions used in an API must be web actions, so we mustn't forget to run `ic fn action update hello --web true` prior to following commands below.
+Note that all actions used in an API must be web actions, so we mustn't forget to run `ibmcloud fn action update hello --web true` prior to following commands below.

 1. Run the following command to create a simple GET endpoint for the hello action

     ```bash
-    ic fn api create myapi /foo get hello
+    ibmcloud fn api create myapi /foo get hello
     ```

 2. Check to see the API was created

     ```bash
-    ic fn api list
+    ibmcloud fn api list
     ```

     ```bash